nwalshgit/WestboroughGeneralLaws/General Bylaws.md

 ## ARTICLE 18 – COMMUNITY DEVELOPMENT DEPARTMENT
 ### Section 1 Community Development Department and Community Development Director
-There shall be a Community Development Department, to include the functions and departments of the Building, Economic Development, and Conservation, to be headed by and under the supervision of a Community Development Director.
+There shall be a Community Development Department, to include the functions and departments of the Building, Economic Development, Planning, and Conservation, to be headed by and under the supervision of a Community Development Director.
 The office of Community Development Director shall be filled by appointment of the Town Manager.

-The Community Development Director is responsible for overseeing and coordinating the Town’s development activities in cooperation with the Town Planner and the Planning Board.
-The Community Development Director supervises the Building Commissioner, Conservation Director, and Economic Development Coordinator, or other such title as may be given to the heads of these departments, and may also perform the functions of a Building Commissioner, as set forth and pursuant to their respective job descriptions.
+The Community Development Director is responsible for overseeing and coordinating the Town’s development activities in cooperation with the Planning Board.
+The Community Development Director supervises the Building Commissioner, Conservation Director, Town Planner, and Economic Development Coordinator, or other such title as may be given to the heads of these departments, and may also perform the functions of the heads of these departments, as set forth and pursuant to their respective job descriptions.

 ## ARTICLE 19 – RESERVED